Asphalt Meadows: Composition

 The album's centerpiece, "Foxglove Through the Clearcut", examines a protagonist who lives by an ocean, but fears its contents.

-Musically, Asphalt Meadows has been described by music critics as indie rock, indie pop, post-punk.
+Musically, Asphalt Meadows has been described by music critics as indie rock, indie pop, and post-punk.
 The opening track, "I Don't Know How I Survive", speaks directly to Gibbard's personal anxiety surrounding the pandemic.
 "Roman Candles" stemmed from the fact that the album lacked fast, more immediate songs, leading Gibbard to initially develop the song around a Faust sample.
 Congleton discarded the sample and instead built the track from heavily distorted kick drum sounds.
 "Rand McNally" takes its title from the American publishing company that produced physical maps and atlases.
 Gibbard wrote the song with former band members Chris Walla, Nathan Good and Michael Schorr in mind, noting: "This is my life's work.
 When members leave bands, they're often seminal members.
 That fans continue to support [the band] is a testament to how important the music is to them.
 I wanted to write something to and for everyone who has been in this band, who helped make it what it is, to say I'm not going to let the light fade."

 "Here to Forever" examines the passage of time; in the song, a protagonist views an old movie and observes that though the film remains, much of its participants are long dead.
 The post-rock inflected "Foxglove Through the Clearcut" anchors the middle of the record, and centers around a slow-building spoken word monologue interspersed with crashing guitar work.
 The song's origins date to the earliest years of the band: Gibbard discovered reels of four-track recordings he made from that period, and took a guitar part from one demo dating to 1998.
 He wrote the song about a fictional character—a man who "used to live by the ocean but never set foot in the sea"—but came around to finding some autobiography in his prose: "I started to realize that it's [about] me.
 Perhaps it's because of the gap between the beginning of this composition and now, there was me at two different places in my life and I was speaking to myself after I'd had a long journey," he explained.